jprevc/quaternion/README.md

+# Quatertnion

-quaternion is a simple and efficient Python library for quaternion computations.
+quaternion is a simple and efficient Python library for computations with quaternions.